 New London Development Projects in 2023

 London is a city that’s constantly evolving and over the past decade, it’s seen a huge amount of infrastructure and construction projects take place.
 But this transformation is far from over and in 2023, there are several major regeneration projects taking place.
-From locations with improved transport links and commercial projects to luxury property in London, these are some of the most exciting development projects taking place in the coming year.
+From locations with improved transport links and commercial projects to luxury properties in London, these are some of the most exciting development projects taking place in the coming year.

 North Bermondsey has become one of the trendiest spots in London, and now investment is started to filter through to South Bermondsey.
 Firstly, there’s the long-awaited London Overground station which will enhance accessibility and connections for this area, as well as Millwall Football Club’s plans to redevelop their stadium here with shops, restaurants, and a new sports centre.
 There are also plans for new affordable housing to help first-time buyers and struggling renters.

 Belgrave Road will keep much of the original concrete structure and foundations, in a bid to reduce the carbon element of the development and is intended to surpass the RIBA 2030 Climate Challenge target by as much as 38% thanks to innovative engineering.
-This scheme is the first in the UK to achieve an Excellent 5.5 star NABERS target rating for its efficiency and one of just three in the UK to be pre-certified.
+This scheme is the first in the UK to achieve an Excellent 5.5-star NABERS target rating for its efficiency and one of just three in the UK to be pre-certified.
 It’s due to be completed by the end of 2023.

 Once the heart of the city’s shipping industry, the Royal Docks is now the focal point of a £5bn renovation that encompasses a wider East London area spanning from Canning Town to North Woolwich.
 It’s expected to be home to over 50,000 people, and there has been a further planning application submitted for another 1,600 homes.

-In particular, Riverscape is another major Royal Docks project focusing on over 700 flats in ten blocks situated near to the Thames Barrier Park.
+In particular, Riverscape is another major Royal Docks project focusing on over 700 flats in ten blocks situated near the Thames Barrier Park.
 For potential buyers seeking property for sale in central London, the time to buy is now to lock in prices before they skyrocket.
 The regeneration in this area has already inspired a growth in prices, with property prices in this area already up since last year.

 Liverpool Street Station